cs0317/Auth.JS/src/README.md

 - Include the typescript file in the `tsconfig.json`
 - Run typescript compiler `tsc -w`.
 The `-w` flag watches for any changes in the typescript files and will recompile the typescript files automatically.
 - Run `nodemon main.js` to execute the compiled javascript code.
 It will watches for any change in the javascript file and re-run the javascript file.

-Note: If you don't use nodemon, you'll have to manually run the `main.js` file after compiling using `node main.js`

 # Example: